akki111singh/Jetpack_Joyride/README.md

 # Project Title
-This will be an arcade game (inspired by ​ Jetpack Joyride​ ) where the player controls the object (for simplicity, it can be a ball too) and move it up, forward and backward while collecting coins.
+This will be an arcade game (inspired by ​ Jetpack Joyride​ ) where the player controls the object and move it up, forward and backward while collecting coins.
 The player should also dodge the obstacles/enemies as they have penalties.